Mera and Island Peak Climbing - 26 Days

 • Kathmandu Lukla Kathmandu ( Ramechhap) flight.

-• Climbing permits for both Island ad Mera Peaks
+• Climbing permits for both Island and Mera Peaks

 • Special climbing training course at base camp.

-• Tea house and Camping as applicable on a trip.
+• Tea house and camping are applicable on a trip.

 • All personal and group climbing gear, including the climbing boots.